Acuari0/ballast_test/README.md

 # Unit Test

-For running unit test you have to
+For running unit test you have to do

 flutter test --update-goldens